malibanekg/gcrf-approximation/README.md

 ## Repository Structure
 - `Data_generation/`: Contains the source code for the random graph generation.
-- `GCRF_MSN - baseline/`: GCRF model implementation where the numerical eigendecompositon is performed (the highest regression accuracy is achieved).
+- `GCRF_MSN - baseline/`: GCRF model implementation where the numerical eigendecompositon is performed (the highest regression accuracy).
 - `GCRF_MSN - proper_Jesse/`: An approximated GCRF model implementation was done on the basis of paper "J. Glass and Z. Obradovic.
 Structured regression on multiscale networks.
 IEEE Intelligent Systems, 32(2):23–30, 2017."
 - `GCRF_MSN - approx/`:
 - `GCRF_MSN - approx2/`: